 International Standards Activities

-The ISO/TC258 Secretariat is administered by PMI on behalf of the American National Standards Institute (ANSI), with Karl Best, a PMI staff member, serving as TC258 Secretary.
-TC258 is chaired by Mr. Miles Shepherd on behalf of the British Standards Institute (BSI).
+The ISO/TC 258 Secretariat is administered by PMI on behalf of the American National Standards Institute (ANSI).
+PMI staff member Karl Best serves as Secretary, and Mr. Miles Shepherd serves as Chairperson on behalf of the British Standards Institute (BSI) until the end of 2016.

 Currently, the U.S. TAG is conducting a call for technical experts.
 Please review this short presentation to learn more about requirements for participation and how to submit an application.